AshutoshRaj10/TechHub-Project-by-Blitz-Raiders/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request, we'll appreciate it.

 ---